HL7/fhircast-docs/input/pagecontent/2-4-Subscribing.md

 If (and when) a subscription is denied, the Hub SHALL inform the Subscriber.
 This can occur when a subscription is requested for a variety of reasons, or it can occur after a subscription had already been accepted because the Hub no longer supports that subscription (e.g. it has expired).

-To deny a `WebSocket` subscription, the Hub sends a JSON object to the subscriber through the established WebSocket connection holding the fields indicated below.
+To deny a `WebSocket` subscription, the Hub sends a JSON object to the Subscriber through the established WebSocket connection holding the fields indicated below.

 {:.grid}
 Field        | Optionality | Type     | Description